viamrobotics/docs/static/include/app/apis/generated/app.md

 **Parameters:**

-- `location_id` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (optional): ID of the location to retrieve the robots from.
+- `location_id` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (optional): ID of the location to retrieve the machines from.
 Defaults to the location ID provided at AppClient instantiation.

 **Returns:**